nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **(Before Step 1)** The user's input (in this case will be a `plan /new` command) is obtained and parsed to obtain a `PlanCommand` object that contains the user's input.

-<span class="info box">:receipt: For more information on the obtaining and parsing functionality of WerkIt!, please refer to
+<span class="info box">:memo: For more information on the obtaining and parsing functionality of WerkIt!, please refer to
  ["Parsing User Input and Getting the Right Command"](#parsing-user-input-and-getting-the-right-command) section.</span>

 **(Step 1)** When the `PlanCommand#execute()` method is called, it will identify